niels-slotboom/notes/Submanifolds.typ

 $
 and the fact that $(iota_* X)[f] = X[f compose iota]$.

 Alternatively, one can show this on the level of components as well.
-The ambient connection being torsion free implies that its connection coefficients $tensor(Gamma, +lambda, -mu nu)$ are symmetric in the lower indices.
+The vanishing torsion of the ambient connection implies that its connection coefficients $tensor(Gamma, +lambda, -mu nu)$ are symmetric in the lower indices.
 The induced connection coefficients, given by
 $
   tensor(macron(Gamma), +k, -i j) = E^k_lambda E^mu_i E^nu_j tensor(Gamma, +lambda, -mu nu) + E^k_lambda diff_i E^lambda_j
 $